sagivnet/FactsService/README.md

 - Data Verification service

-- User can add facts to the database
+- User can post facts to the global feed

-- User can delete his facts from the database
+- User can delete his facts from the feed

 ## Screenshots